SysKitTeam/docs-point/releases/cloud/point-2023-08-23-release-note.md

 ## Improvements & Bug Fixes

-* **Fixed an issue** where the External Users report wouldn't show the Last Logged In date when generated from the site details screen.
 * For **Provisioning templates**, added the option to **apply the Naming Rule (prefix and suffix) to the workspace URL and e-mail**, as well as the display name.
   * By default, it's enabled on all new and old provisioning templates.
 * **Various improvements and minor fixes are available**.